sunzhida/COMP4461_2017Fall_Lab4/README.md

 ### What is NAOqi?

 According to the official [website](http://doc.aldebaran.com/2-5/dev/tools/naoqi.html), NAOqi is the main software running on the robot.
 Without NAOqi, the robot cannot perform any behaviors.
-NAOqi can run on the robot under NAOqi OS distribution, and can also run on your computer in order to test the code on a simulated robots.
+NAOqi can run on the robot under NAOqi OS distribution, and can also run on your computer in order to test the code on a simulated robot.

 ## Configuration